 Nursing home abuse or neglect is an all-too-common occurrence in Virginia.
-Although we trust nursing home facilities to take care of our loved ones at the end of their lives, nursing home residents remain particularly vulnerable to abuse and neglect that can inflict a wide range of physical and mental harm.
-If your loved one has been the victim of nursing home abuse, you may be entitled to pursue financial compensation and accountability for their injuries and losses.
+We trust nursing home facilities to take care of our loved ones at the end of their lives.
+But nursing home residents remain particularly vulnerable to abuse and neglect.
+This can inflict a wide range of physical and mental harm.
+If your loved one has been the victim of nursing home abuse, you may be entitled to pursue financial compensation and accountability.

 What Is Nursing Home Abuse?